caturdev/custom-stylistic/README.md

-# Custom Eslint Configuration <br /> Using Stylistic for Better Format In Visual Studio Code
+# Custom Eslint Configuration Using Stylistic <br /> For Better Format In Visual Studio Code.

 Here, we are using stylistic for better format, if you want to know more about stylistic, you can visit [stylistic](https://github.com/stylistic/stylistic).
 Do you looking for javascript or typescript format better like bellow?